-Tangerine Poppy Seed Pancakes are a variation on one of my most popular recipes.
+Tangerine Poppy Seed Pancakes are a variation on my lemon poppy seed pancakes, one of my most popular recipes.
 Fresh tangerine juice, Greek yogurt, and crunchy poppy seeds make a lighter and healthier version of everybody’s favorite pancake breakfast.

 I don’t make pancakes often, but when I do, I like them to be special.
 This recipe takes no more time than regular pancakes, but the payoff is a fresh new flavor experience.